mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

   with filename, checksum etc as properties and then a validation for locally available, whether the checksum has changed etc.
 - it would be nice to move the odml-ui from gtk to pyqt to be more windows compatible

+in odmltables there is a bug when trying to save a document with a document date